cpinnix/commanderpowerlevel/README.md

 Commanders in the eights should enable powerful competitive builds but are not necessarily top tier in competitive rankings.
 These commanders should:

-- Be among the middle in the competitive commander rankings.
+- Be among the middle in the competitive Commander rankings.
 - Usually facilitate interactions that can win the game before turn 6.

 Examples: